Tumor growth with a necrotic core as an obstacle problem in pressure: Semi-analytical studies on the necrotic core

-Noting that $h(0)=f(0)=R_1$ by Lemma \ref{lem:solve-fixed-beta} and $h(r)\rightarrow+\infty$ as $r\rightarrow+\infty$, we conclude that $h$ is strictly increasing \footnote{In principle, this may also be derived via explicitly working with $f$, which however may lead to complicated expressions involving hyperbolic functions.
-Hence here we take an indirect approach using the uniqueness in Proposition \ref{prop:apriori-unique}}.
-And we conclude that \eqref{def:h} has a solution $r>0$ if and only if $R>h(0)=R_1$.
+\end{proof}In the last step of the proof, the strictly increasing property of $h$ may also be derived via explicitly working with $f$, which however may lead to complicated expressions involving hyperbolic functions.
+Hence here we take an indirect approach using the uniqueness in Proposition \ref{prop:apriori-unique}.